 We’ve collected the following resources for individuals and congregations seeking to discern ways to help.

 Immigrant Relief Fund

 The Immigrant Relief Fund of the Diocese of Washington provides short-term crisis assistance to help immigrant families with the expenses of legal representation and to provide temporary emergency aid to a family who has been unexpectedly separated from a family member upon whom the family depends for financial stability.
 This fund is intended for members of the congregations of the Diocese of Washington.
 Learn More

-For more information, or to seek assistance in discerning your congregation’s role, contact Rudy Logan, Interim Missioner for Equity and Justice.
+For more information, or to seek assistance in discerning your congregation’s role, contact Rudy Logan, Missioner for Equity and Justice.